MilloLab/free-wp-theme-clean-blog/README.md

 [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) is a stylish, responsive blog theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.

-MilloLab Team has developed a wordpress theme based on this beautiful theme to all you folks!
+MilloLab Team has developed a wordpress theme based on this beautiful template to all you folks!
 For free!

 ## Getting Started

 To use this theme, choose one of the following options to get started:
 * Fork this repository on GitHub
+* We are studying few online options to share the theme with you for free.

 ## Installation